ropensci/gittargets/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `targit` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the `gittargets` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

 ## Discussions

-At <https://github.com/wlandau/targit/discussions>, you can post general questions, brainstorm ideas, and ask for help.
+At <https://github.com/wlandau/gittargets/discussions>, you can post general questions, brainstorm ideas, and ask for help.

 ## Issues

-<https://github.com/wlandau/targit/issues> is for bug reports, performance issues, maintenance tasks, and feature requests.
+<https://github.com/wlandau/gittargets/issues> is for bug reports, performance issues, maintenance tasks, and feature requests.
 When you post, please abide by the following guidelines.

 * Before posting a new issue or discussion topic, please take a moment to search for existing similar threads in order to avoid duplication.
-* For bug reports: if you can, please install the latest GitHub version of `targit` (i.e. `remotes::install_github("wlandau/targit")`) and verify that the issue still persists.
+* For bug reports: if you can, please install the latest GitHub version of `gittargets` (i.e. `remotes::install_github("wlandau/gittargets")`) and verify that the issue still persists.
 * Describe your issue in prose as clearly and concisely as possible.
-* For any problem you identify, post a [minimal reproducible example](https://www.tidyverse.org/help/) like [this one](https://github.com/wlandau/targit/issues/256#issuecomment-754229683) so the maintainer can troubleshoot.
+* For any problem you identify, post a [minimal reproducible example](https://www.tidyverse.org/help/) like [this one](https://github.com/wlandau/gittargets/issues/256#issuecomment-754229683) so the maintainer can troubleshoot.
 A reproducible example is:
     * **Runnable**: post enough R code and data so any onlooker can create the error on their own computer.
     * **Minimal**: reduce runtime wherever possible and remove complicated details that are irrelevant to the issue at hand.
     * **Readable**: format your code according to the [tidyverse style guide](https://style.tidyverse.org/).